Miks Berzins

 Conclusion:

 The city needs to live for it to be lived in.
 This project aims to build enthusiasm and explore the possible outcomes of acting now.
-Instead of waiting for large interventions to take place before investing or removing cars from the city center – let’s try making it more livable today.
+Instead of waiting for monumental changes, let’s try making it more liveable today.
+Collaboration between the city and landowners is essential in fostering a liveable and diverse city centre.

 Graduation date: 12 October 2023